 The FEES test itself usually takes about 20 minutes from start to finish, depending on your child’s individual needs.
-The entire FEES appointment will be at least – and will include a discussion with your SLP.
-Together, you will talk about the test results and recommendations, create a care plan and get answers to any questions you have.
+The entire FEES appointment will be at least 60 minutes – and will include a discussion with your SLP and ENT before, during, and after the test.
+Together, you will talk about your concerns, review the test results and recommendations, create a care plan, and get answers to any questions you have.

 What is a parent’s role during the FEES test?

 During the test, help your child relax in any way you can.
-When your child stays still and follows the doctor’s directions, it can help the doctor get accurate results.
+You can hold your child, or if they have a wheelchair, they can stay in their wheelchair if you prefer.
+We also have supportive seating options if you prefer not to hold your child, or they do not have a wheelchair.
+Talking to them during the exam and making sure they can see your face is very helpful.
+When your child stays still and follows the doctor’s directions, it can help the team get more accurate results.
 You are there to reassure your child and remind them that this will only last a little bit.
-However, we understand that this isn’t always easy – ask how our Child and Family services staff can help your child relax during this procedure.
+However, we understand that this isn’t always easy – ask how our Child and Family Services staff can help your child relax during this procedure.

 How should I care for my child after the FEES test?

-The summary of your visit will include a recommended diet plan.
-Help your child follow this plan and see if it helps get rid of any pain or discomfort they are experiencing.
-If you are preparing their meals, incorporate the recommended food your SLP suggests.
+The summary of your visit will include a recommended diet and any recommended follow-up visits with SLP or ENT.
+Help your child follow this plan and see if it helps get rid of any pain or discomfort they are experiencing when swallowing.
+If you are preparing their meals, incorporate the recommended diet modifications your SLP and ENT suggest.

 For More Information

-For more information about imaging tests at Gillette, please call the Advanced Imaging Center at 651-229-3995.
+For more information about imaging tests at Gillette, please contact our FEES team coordinator at (651) 726-2609.